peasantbird/tp/docs/UserGuide.md

 <box type="info">

-Upon exit, the latest data is saved to your computer at data/addressbook.json.
+**Note:** Upon exit, the latest data is saved to your computer at data/addressbook.json.

 </box>